How to Map the Customer Journey for Content Marketing

 Content in this stage needs to focus on eliminating any doubts and helping to mitigate risk.
 The DemandGen study discovered that 89% of respondents stated that winning vendors “provided content that made it easier to show ROI and/or build a business case for the purchase.”

 At this stage, the customer is looking for a sales or consult call, product demonstration, product/service comparisons, free trials and other items that help them choose your solution.
 Also, case studies and testimonials are a necessity as they provide social proof and help the customer envision what your product or service will do for them.

-Putting Your Customer Journey Map into Action
+Putting Your Customer Journey for Content Marketing into Action

 As you map the customer journey for content marketing, pay special attention to what you’ve already been doing that’s working, and what parts of your funnel may need more attention.
 Many times, making minor adjustments to what content you offer and then fine-tuning it to better address the buyer’s need at each stage in the journey can yield significant results.